 Hiking for afternoon tea at Alpage de Barbossine

-Chatel France has nearly 90klms of marked walking trails and over 850kms in Portes du Soleil area, linking both the French and Swiss resorts.
-Chatel is a very popular place for hikers, especially with the variety of routes and difficulties.
+During the summer Chatel France has nearly 90klms of marked walking trails and over 850kms in Portes du Soleil area, linking both the French and Swiss resorts.
+Chatel is a very popular place for hikers, especially with the variety of routes and difficulties in the summer months.
 If you love hiking and French food then you are going to enjoy this hike to Barbossine farm.

 You will meet a mountain guide and the rest of your group at the Tenne, before departing for your hike.
 From there your guide will lead you along paths up the mountain and stopping at various points to take in the scenic views over the mountains and of Chatel Village.